Trail running

 Public transport

-Take the train to Martigny, followed by a regional connection to Sembrancher and then another to Orsières, from where a bus runs to Ferret and then La Fouly.
+Take the train to Martigny, change to the regional train to Sembrancher, and then another to Orsières, from where a bus runs towards Ferret to La Fouly.

 Approach

-Take the A9 motorway to Martigny, then continue on the Route du Grand-Saint-Bernard towards Orsières.
-Follow Som-la-Proz, Issert, Branche-d'en-Bas and Prayon before reaching La Fouly and continuing on the Route de Ferret.
+Drive on the A9 motorway to Martigny, then continue on the Route des Grand-Saint-Bernard towards Orsières.
+Follow Som-la-Proz, Issert, Branche-d'en-Bas, and Prayon before reaching La Fouly and continuing onto the Route de Ferret.

 Parking

-Parking is available along in Route de Ferret in La Fouly.
+Parking is available along the Route de Ferret in La Fouly.

 Equipment